pyeventsourcing/eventsourcing/docs/topics/notifications.rst

 independently of others, but timestamps can cause uncertainty when following the events of an application.

-If an application's domain model involves the library's ``AggregateRoot`` class, which publishes all pending events together as a list, rather than inserting each event, it would be possible to insert the lists of events into the application sequence as a single entry.
+If an application's domain model involves the library's :class:`~eventsourcing.domain.model.aggregate.BaseAggregateRoot` class, which publishes all pending events together as a list, rather than inserting each event, it would be possible to insert the lists of events into the application sequence as a single entry.
 This may reduce the number